-Motor and Generator Institute has received several questions from students regarding proper placement of the remote manual stop station for a emergency power supply (EPS) located outside in an enclosure.
+Motor and Generator Institute has received several questions from students regarding proper placement of the remote manual stop station for an emergency power supply (EPS) located outside with an enclosure.
 Some have stated the manual stop station must be located in a “remote” location some distance away from the enclosure, while others have stated, there is no specific location stated other than “outside” the room housing the prime mover.
-Motor and Generator Institute recently contacted CMS (Centers for Medicaid and Medicare Services) for interpretation.
+Motor and Generator Institute recently contacted CMS for interpretation.

 Question: “Is the CMS now disallowing remote manual stop stations from being located on the outside of a generator enclosure, located outside of a building?”